The Connection Between Mental Illness and Substance Abuse

 Behavioral Therapy: This approach works to help people change harmful behaviors and develop healthier ones.
 In order to overcome addiction, individuals must address unhealthy behaviors (i.e. substance abuse, self-medication, violence, anger-related behavior, etc.).

-Cognitive Behavioral Therapy: Also known as CBT, cognitive behavioral therapy is a type of behavioral therapy.
+Cognitive Behavioral Therapy: Also known as CBT, cognitive behavioral therapy is a type of behavioral therapy utilized at our North Carolina treatment center.
 It focuses on the thought patterns and processes of those in treatment.
 In other words, it pays close attention to the actions of the mind, the thoughts people have, and why.
 By focusing on these areas, individuals can identify any harmful, addiction-related thoughts.
 After identifying these thoughts, individuals can also learn how to properly address them and replace them with better ones.

 Dialectical Behavioral Therapy: This is another type of behavioral therapy, often called DBT.
 It’s similar to CBT in that it works to identify and modify harmful thought processes.
 DBT works to help change and improve behaviors, emotions, feelings, and thinking patterns.
 It helps people to identify both their strengths and their weaknesses.
 This therapy also works to help individuals learn how to avoid or deal with situations that might trigger a relapse.

-Here at Crest View Recovery Center in Asheville, NC, we offer addiction therapy services that address both addiction and mental illness.
+Here at Crest View Recovery Center in Asheville, North Carolina, we offer dual diagnosis treatment services that address both addiction and mental illness.
 It is possible to live a fulfilling life through holistic healing methods and non-narcotic medications.
 At our facility, our patients’ needs will always remain at the forefront.

 Contact us today to get started.